-In Season Three, DoppelCooper is getting Dale out of the way by sending him to a pocket of lodge-influenced Las Vegas because Dale has the power to end DoppelCooper’s power.
+In Season 3, DoppelCooper is getting Dale out of the way by sending him to a pocket of Lodge-influenced Las Vegas because Dale has the power to end DoppelCooper’s power.

 Dale’s job is to find Laura.
 DoppelCooper’s job is to find Judy.
 And both of them take their job a little too seriously and think knightly protection is the order of the day.

 I think the same principles apply to both scenarios because, aside from scale, they are basically the same situations.
 DoppelCooper is the shadow of Dale Cooper, and as far as I’m concerned Judy is the shadow of pretty much everything.
 Both scenarios can easily be reflections of the other.

 Assuming both situations reflect the other in a one-for-one comparison, Dale and DoppelCooper are on even footing with each other, and therefore Judy seems to be on equal footing with Laura (as Laura is at minimum channeling White Lodge power that can become a Judy-destroying bomb).

 There’s a case to be made that Dale has done the noir thing and fallen in love with the victim (like the detective did in Preminger’s 1944 film Laura, and like the protagonist did in Hitchcock’s 1958 film Vertigo, both obvious and important Twin Peaks reference points).
 Not only does he want to solve Laura’s murder, he wants to save her.
 And those kisses they share in the Lodge appear to have a quantifiable passion to them.
 It may not be the most primal love Dale has for Laura, but I do think it runs deep.
 And he intentionally goes 25 years out of his way to rescue her from being killed in the first place.